microlinkhq/www/src/pages/blog/microlink-cards.md

 During this time, **Microlink Cards** has been refined until reaching its final form, taking some engineering decisions under the hood.

-There are some decisions worth to mention, specially when you're building things at scale.
+There are some decisions worth to mention, specially when you’re building things at scale.

 ## The online editor